RichardMinsooGo/45_TF2_Chatbot_Korean/README.md

-## This repository will be updated after the Transfromer example update!
+## This repository is for Korean Chatbot Model

-For this reposity, I will especially handle BERT model for NMT and Chatbot.
+Detailed explanation will be added later at WikiDocs